sphamandla-s/sphamandla-s/README.md

 - 👋 Hi, I’m @sphamandla-s
 - 👀 I’m interested in ...
 System development
-- 🌱 I’m currently learning ..
-Java
+- 🌱 I’m currently learning .. web development
 - 💞️ I’m looking to collaborate on ... any Python or Java project
 - 📫 How to reach me ... mdletshespha38@gmail.com